Qaboos bin Said: Reign

-The political system which Qaboos established is that of an absolute monarchy.
-The Sultan's birthday, 18 November, is celebrated as Oman's national holiday.
+The political system which Qaboos established was an absolute monarchy.
+The Sultan's birthday, 18 November, was celebrated as Oman's national holiday, but has recently been changed to 20th November.
 The first day of his reign, 23 July, is celebrated as Renaissance Day.

 Oman has no system of checks and balances, and thus no separation of powers.
-All power was concentrated in the Sultan during his reign, and he served as chief of staff of the armed forces, minister of defence, minister of foreign affairs and chairman of the Central Bank.
+All power was concentrated in the Sultan during his reign, and he served as prime minister, minister of foreign affairs, minister of defence, chief of staff of the armed forces, and chairman of the board of the Central Bank of Oman.
 All legislation since 1970 has been promulgated through royal decrees, including the 1996 Basic Law.
 The sultan appoints judges, and can grant pardons and commute sentences.
 The sultan's authority is inviolable.

-Qaboos' closest advisors were reportedly security and intelligence professionals within the Palace Office, headed by General Sultan bin Mohammed al Numani.
+Qaboos's closest advisors were reportedly security and intelligence professionals within the Palace Office, headed by General Sultan bin Mohammed al Numani.

 2011 Omani protests

 The 2011 Omani protests were a series of protests in the Persian Gulf country of Oman that occurred as part of the revolutionary wave popularly known as the "Arab Spring".
 The protesters demanded salary increases, lower living costs, the creation of more jobs and a reduction in corruption.
 Protests in Sohar, Oman's fifth-largest city, centered on the Globe Roundabout.
 The Sultan's responses included the dismissal of a third of the governing cabinet.

 According to CBS News, 19 June 2011, Several protest leaders have been detained and released in rolling waves of arrests during the Arab Spring, and dissatisfaction with the state of affairs in the country is high.
 While disgruntlement amongst the populace is obvious, the extreme dearth of foreign press coverage and lack of general press freedom there leaves it unclear as to whether the protesters want the sultan to leave, or simply want their government to function better.
 Beyond the recent protests, there is concern about succession in the country, as there is no heir apparent or any clear legislation on who may be the next Sultan.

-The Sultan did give token concession to protesters yet detained social media activists.
+The Sultan did give token concession to protesters, yet detained social media activists.
 In August 2014, The Omani writer and human rights defender Mohammed Alfazari, the founder and editor-in-chief of the e-magazine Mowatin "Citizen", disappeared after going to the police station in the Al-Qurum district of Muscat, only to be pardoned some time later.